 1. They provide a wired connection without Ethernet.

-Powerline uses you homes electrical cables so there is no need to install Ethernet cable, and as the installation of Ethernet cables can be time consuming (or potentially expensive), using powerline could save you time and money for almost the same end result.
+Powerline uses you homes electrical cables so there is no requirement to install any additional cables.
+As the installation of Ethernet cables can be time consuming (or potentially expensive), using Powerline could save you time and money.
+Having said that, Ethernet cabling trumps everything in terms of reliability of connection and speed (not including Fibre), so if you do have the option to install Ethernet do it!
+If you don't, maybe use Powerline instead.

 2. They free up your Wi-Fi.